 Thank you for visiting our fundraising page!
 This fund was developed in response to the profound mental health crisis impacting perinatal* families in Georgia.
 Read on if you want to directly support our state's moms and parents who need it most!
-And if you want to apply to RECEIVE funds for therapy, click here.

 *The period of time that begins with pregnancy and extends up to 2 years postpartum.

 What is this fund?

 The Georgia Fund for Perinatal Mental Health is a grassroots crowdfunding effort to pay for fully funded therapy sessions for perinatal moms and families in Georgia.